 Buzz Group Ltd Privacy Notice

-1. About This Privacy Notice
+1. About This Privacy Policy

 2. Contacting Us

-For any questions, concerns, comments or to exercise your data protection rights, please contact our Data Protection Officer at:
+For any questions, concerns, comments, or to exercise your data protection rights, please contact our Data Protection Officer at:

 1 Castle Marina Road